The most prestigious Champagne brands worth trying in 2026

 Champagne, France

 This month’s ranking includes our selection of 10 top Champagne brands out of the existing 50+ notable producers that deliver consistent quality year after year.
-Ranging from the delicious Champagne Lacourte Godbillon Terroirs d’Écueil Brut Premier Cru, rated at 4.6/5 and costing approximately ~$55, to our ace pick, Krug Brut 2011, a 5/5 blend of Pinot Noir, Chardonnay and Pinot Meunier, which you can get for around $500.
-The list includes luxurious brut, extra dry and dry styles to cater to a wide range of tastes.
+Ranging from the delicious Champagne Lacourte Godbillon Terroirs d’Écueil Brut Premier Cru, rated at 4.6/5 and costing approximately $55, to our ace pick, Krug Brut 2011, a 5/5 blend of Pinot Noir, Chardonnay and Pinot Meunier.
+In this guide, we will introduce some of the top Champagne brands across all price tiers, from entry level to prestige houses.

 Champagne brands by price tiers